Vegetarians in Paradise/Vegetarian/Vegan Halloween Party Menu

 1. Combine 1 cup (240 ml) of the grape juice, kiwis, and ginger in the blender and blend until the kiwis and ginger are completely pureed, about 1 full minute.
 Add the remaining white grape juice and blend briefly.
 Then transfer the green liquid to a 3-quart (3 liter) saucepan.

 2. Add the remaining ingredients and bring the mixture to a boil over high heat.
-Turn the heat down to medium and simmer gently about 3 or 4 minutes.
+Reduce the heat to medium and simmer gently about 3 or 4 minutes.

 Proportions for 20 servings: